anchore/syft/README.md

 ## Future plans

 The following areas of potential development are currently being investigated:
-- Add CycloneDX to list of output formats
 - Establish a stable interchange format w/Grype